Criminal procedure in South Africa: McCarthy v Additional Magistrate, Johannesburg

 The original request to the South African authorities for the McCarthy's extradition was made in 1990.
 McCarthy was arrested on a warrant which was withdrawn on the following day, when a second warrant was issued and McCarthy was re-arrested.
-She was then was discharged after an objection was sustained that the documentary evidence filed in support of the application for extradition was deficient.
+She was then discharged after an objection was sustained that the documentary evidence filed in support of the application for extradition was deficient.

 In 1991, McCarthy was arrested on a third warrant.
 This was the warrant she wished to have set aside in casu.
 The matter was eventually heard in 1996, after postponements and much back and forth between the parties.

 It was contended, firstly, that the third warrant had been incorrectly issued, as the magistrate had not exercised the discretion bestowed upon him.
 The State had been obliged, when the third warrant of arrest was applied for, to disclose that there had been two previous warrants of arrest issued, that the first had been withdrawn, and that the second had culminated in the appellant's discharge.

 McCarthy also contended that she was entitled to the protection of section 25(3)(a) of the Interim Constitution: the right to a fair trial, which included the right to a trial within a reasonable time.
 She contended that, because of the various delays, her rights had been infringed; she was prejudiced in that the severe conditions attached to her release on bail had disrupted her studies, her personal life and her work.

 The court held that, although the State had not disclosed the previous applications and the appellant's discharge to the issuing magistrate, if these facts had been disclosed they would not have affected the magistrate's decision to grant a warrant.
 This contention was therefore rejected.

 In assessing whether or not there had been an unreasonable delay, the court divided up the period from the start of the proceedings until the present into three separate periods and examined each in turn: